Vandivier/trial-by-fire-v2/README.md

 # trial-by-fire-v2
-a simple html site deployed over github pages!
+A simple website that is deployed over github pages!